This post may contain affiliate links. Please see our disclosure policy.

 cake batter in a tube pan.

-Pour cake batter into the prepared bundt cake pan and bake for 1 hour and 20-30 minutes, until a wooden skewer comes out with just a few moist crumbs.
-Allow the cake to cool in the pan for at least 10-15 minutes, then turn over onto a wire rack to cool completely.
+Step 4: Bake, cool, and glaze.
+Pour the batter into the prepared Bundt pan and bake for 1 hour and 15-20 minutes, or until a wooden skewer comes out with a few moist crumbs.
+Cool the cake in the pan for 10-15 minutes, then turn it out onto a wire rack to cool completely.

 a slice of whipping cream pound cake on a plate with strawberries and forks.